Social Studies is a core subject taken by all Year 9 and 10 students.

 - Rich World, Poor World - This looks at economic and social indicators of development such as GDP, mortality rates, etc. Students investigate inequality by looking at developed countries and comparing them to undeveloped countries.

 - Elective - With this topic the teacher chooses a unit appropriate for the class.
+At this time students may be able to earn NCEA credits.

 In addition, all Year 10 classes complete a Careers module.
 This is done during the six weeks allocated for the Elective topic, and takes up to two weeks.
-Students also learn about current events. special events such as the General Election and the Olympic and Commonwealth Games are learnt about in the years they occur.
+Students also learn about current events.
+Special events such as the General Election and the Olympic and Commonwealth Games are learnt about in the years they occur.

 Junior Social Studies leads on to the following subjects at Level 1, 2 and 3 in the senior school: